abdolence/slack-morphism/site/docs/docs/web-api.md

 well described [here](http://eed3si9n.com/herding-cats/stacking-future-and-either.html) from [Cats](https://typelevel.org/cats/)

-For example, this example provides shows two consequence Web API calls:
+For example, this example shows two consequence Web API calls:
-We make the first async call, find some result in the first response, and getting a response result of a next call.
+We make a first async call, find some result in the first response, and getting the response result of a next async call.

 ```scala
 EitherT( slackApiClient.channels.list( SlackApiChannelsListRequest() ) ).flatMap { channelsResp =>